GenericMappingTools/gmt/doc_classic/rst/source/GMT_Changes.rst

    vector head at the mid-point of the vector instead at the ends.

-*  All eight map embellishment features (map scale, color bar, direction rose, magnetic rose, GMT logo, raster images, map inserts, and map legends) now use a uniform mechanism for specifying placement, justification, and attributes and is supported by a new section in the documentation.
+*  All eight map embellishment features (map scale, color bar, direction rose, magnetic rose, GMT logo, raster images, map insets, and map legends) now use a uniform mechanism for specifying placement, justification, and attributes and is supported by a new section in the documentation.